SPIN-D Flexible Funding Scheme

 Overview:

-SPIN-D was pleased to announce the first call for projects under the Flexible Funding initiative, aimed at Early Career Researchers.
-We wished to fund projects that will delve deeper into our understanding of dementia, or share findings from previous studies.
-We were interested in the role that different risk factors can play in determining whether people go on to develop dementia, and how symptoms advance.
-We were also interested in projects that test ways to reduce dementia risk and improve care and support for those living with dementia in their own homes.
+SPIN-D is pleased to announce the second call for projects under the Flexible Funding initiative, aimed at Early Career Researchers.
+We wish to fund projects that will delve deeper into our understanding of dementia, or share findings from previous studies.
+We are interested in the role that different risk factors can play in determining whether people go on to develop dementia, and how symptoms advance.
+We are also interested in projects that test ways to reduce dementia risk and improve care and support for those living with dementia in their own homes.

 - ‘Inclusion in practice’ grants for small projects or events.
 Funding will be provided within an anticipated range of £400-£2,000, with an upper limit of £4,000 (at 80% fEC)